rajesh545862/Api/README.md

-1.Set up the project
+1.Set up the project,
 initialize a new Node.js project by running the following command: npm init

 This will create a new package.json file in project folder.
-Then, install the necessary dependencies by running the following commands: npm install express npm install mongoose npm install body-parser
+Then, install the necessary dependencies by running the following commands: npm install express , npm install mongoose , npm install body-parser

 2.set up a MongoDB database